 So very few people are actually seeing it unless you’re paying to promote it.

-And this is where even more confusion can creep in.
+And there’s more that adds to the confusion.
 A business owner might think, “We just posted our job for free and are getting applicants, so it must be working.”
-And to be fair, you may get a handful early on because Indeed often gives new postings a small initial boost.
+And this may be true early on because Indeed often gives new postings a small initial boost.
 But that fades quickly.
 And what’s left is a trickle of candidates, and usually not the ones you want.

 And because these platforms show activity like views, clicks, and applicants, small business owners assume they are getting strong visibility.